PROF. STEWART LOWTHER / SCIENCE PHOTO LIBRARY. PROF. STEWART LOWTHER / SCIENCE PHOTO LIBRARY.

 Plinian column of ash, hot gases & pulverised rock shooting out of Mt.
-St. Helens volcano, Washington State, USA, during the second eruption on the 22nd July 1980, two months after the major blast of May 18th.
-Visible at the top of this photograph is a mushroom cloud which occurs as the original column looses energy & rolls outwards on all fronts.
-The overflow from this vertical eruption causes many avalanches of incandescent rock to cascade down the mountain side, a phenomenon known as pyroclatic flow.
+St. Helens volcano, Washington State, USA, during the second eruption on 22nd July 1980, two months after the first major blast of May 18th.
+Deep dendritic gullies, caused by pyroclastic flow, (a thick soup of hot gas & ash spilling over the brim of the volcano, or mudflows from glacial melt) trace their way down the mountainside.
 Mt.
-St. Helens forms part of the Cascade Range which runs from southern British Colombia, Canada, to northern California, USA.
+St. Helens forms part of the Cascade Range, an almost unbroken chain of geologically young volcanoes, running from southern British Columbia, Canada, to northern California, USA.

 Model release not required.
 Property release not required.